-As an egoistic election game (of three or more parties) does not always possess a PSNE, it is reasonable to investigate the hardness of deciding whether an egoistic election game of $m\geq 2$ party players has a PSNE.
-As pointed out by~\`{A}lvarez et al.~\cite{AGS2011}, the computational complexity for such a decision problem of equilibrium existence can be dependent of the degrees of succinctness of the input representation.
-It also worth noting that in Sect.~4 of~\cite{GGS05}, Gottlob et al. indicate that to determine if a game in the standard normal form\footnote{A game is in the standard normal form if the payoffs of players can be explicitly represented by a single table or matrix.} has a PSNE can be solved in logarithmic space, and hence in polynomial time although such a representation of a game instance is very space consuming.
+As an egoistic election game (of three or more groups) does not always admit a PSNE, it is reasonable to investigate the hardness of deciding whether an egoistic election game of $m\geq 2$ group players has a PSNE.
+As pointed out by~\`{A}lvarez et al.~\cite{AGS2011}, the computational complexity for such a decision problem of equilibrium existence can be dependent on the degrees of succinctness of the input representation.
+It is also worth noting that in Sect.~4 of~\cite{GGS05}, Gottlob et al. indicate that to determine if a game in the standard normal form\footnote{A game is in the standard normal form if the payoffs of players can be explicitly represented by a single table or matrix.} has a PSNE can be solved in logarithmic space, and hence in polynomial time although such a representation of a game instance is very space consuming.
 Instead, we consider the \emph{general form} representation~\cite{AGS2011}, which succinctly represents a game instance in a tuple of players, their action sets and a deterministic algorithm, such that the payoffs are not required to be given explicitly.
 Note that to compute a PSNE of a game under the general form representation is {\sf NP}-hard~\cite{AGS2011}.
-We shall prove that to determine if the election game has a PSNE, for general $m\geq 2$ parties, is {\sf NP}-complete even with the egoistic property.
-Specifically, the input of the game can be represented by a tuple $(X_1,X_2,\ldots,X_m,f_{\mathcal{G}})$, such that for each $i\in [m]$, $X_i$ consists of a vector of~$m$ real values each of which is the utility for the corresponding supporters of each party, and $f_{\mathcal{G}}$ is the function that computes the payoff for each party player.
-Clearly, the input size is not tabular of size $\prod_{i\in m}n_i = \Omega(2^m)$, but is $O(nm^2)$ instead.
-The proof of the {\sf NP}-completeness of determining PSNE existence in an egoistic election game is built upon a reduction from the Satisfiability problem, which resembles the arguments in~\cite{AGS2011} but is revised elaborately to deal with the egoistic property and monotonicity, and is deferred to Appendix~\ref{subsec:NPC_proof}.